Jean Piaget’s Theory of Cognitive Development

 Researchers also suggest that Piaget underestimated children’s abilities.
 For example, the understanding of object permanence is thought to occur much earlier than what Piaget believed.

-Nevertheless, Piaget’s theory of cognitive development had a powerful impact on our understanding of the intellectual abilities and growth of children.
+Nevertheless, Piaget’s theory of cognitive development had a powerful impact on our understanding of the cognitive skills and growth of children.

 Sources: